Opera in two acts (Running Time: 1 hour 57 minutes)

 Scene 2: Hall as in Act 1.
 (9 minutes)

-19: Rodrigo finds Garcia who wants to go to Toledo.
-At first the aria is rather boring but when the chorus comes in it starts to warm up a little*, the chorus makes it more than the contralto solo unfortunately, but it is an okay piece by the end.
+19: Troppo ormai nel cor mi preme Rodrigo finds Garcia who wants to go to Toledo.
+At first the aria is rather boring (and functions more as a duet with Rodrigo) but when the chorus comes in it starts to warm up a little* as there are calls for Garcia to seize the throne.
+The chorus makes it more than the contralto solo, but it is an okay piece by the end.
 Then Elvira gets her moment in the spot light, to tell us in recitative that Sancia is starting to go crazy.
 She just figured this out?

 Scene 3: The Throne Room (22 minutes)

 Sancia di Castiglia has to be among the poorest operas I have ever seen, and I have heard some really terrible operas in my day.
 I waited a long time to watch it, and it wasn’t really worth my time.
-There is little of merit here, but the best music (if there is any) easily belongs to the tenor Rodrigo and the bass Ircano, specifically in the first act as it appears as if Donizetti was on auto-pilot while composing the second, which has nothing to merit its existence.
+There is little of merit here, but the best music easily belongs to the tenor Rodrigo and the bass Ircano, specifically in the first act as it appears as if Donizetti was on auto-pilot while composing the second, which has nothing to merit its existence.
+It is just fifty minutes that exists.
 The worst of the eight numbers is without any doubt the duet in Act 2 Scene 1 between Sancia and Ircano.
-It has absolutely no solid melody at all and just floats around moving the plot along as if it were fully orchestrat.
+It has absolutely no solid melody at all and just floats around moving the plot along as if it were fully orchestrated.
 The three women are basically wasted on shockingly stock level bel canto garbage (and this from someone who likes bel canto), and Elvira is even more of a waste of a soprano (they aren’t cheap) than is Sancia.
-Garcia is fairly okay although it is a mostly thankless trouser-role.
+Garcia is fairly okay although it is a mostly thankless trouser-role (who does not show up until over half-way through the opera, which is ironically, the only real surprise in the narrative).
 The plot is utterly stupid, even by operatic standards, and the mental decline of the protagonist happens far too quickly to be believable.
 So is her relationship with Ircano, who is insanely abusive.
 There is also the problem of racism in the opera as with Gemma di Vergy, as Ircano, like Tamas, is a stereotyped character of the worst kind.
-Even without the stupidity of the plot, the music is third-rate Donizetti, something which I can not say of Gemma.
-This is the sort of opera that deserves to be performed one time every twenty odd years or so so people can see it and forget about it.
-It rates a C- or even a D+ at best.
+Even without the stupidity of the plot, the music is third-rate Donizetti, something which I can not say of Gemma, and the best music is actually shared with other Donizetti scores, so do not waste your time here.
+A gamma.